Halcyon-Sensing/.github/README.md

 ## Our Services

 ### Remote Sensing & Data Analysis
-We specialize in collecting, processing, and analyzing remote sensing data from various sources including:
+We specialize in processing, and analyzing remote sensing data from various sources including:
 - Satellite imagery
-- Aerial photography
-- LiDAR systems
 - Bathymetric surveys
 - Multispectral and hyperspectral sensors